"Say, pal, you don't look so good. You'd better find something to eat before it gets dark out."

 Adipose Rex: The Pig Kings.
 These guys are very useful for one reason: they give you gold if you give them meat!
 Since meat is a replenishing resource and gold is not, this is one of the few ways to regularly get the best equipment in the game.

 Adorkable: Wilson.
-The comments that he makes when examining things are pretty funny.
+He may be a scientist, but he doesn't really use scientific terms to describe things.
 For example, he will say, "It's all piney." when he examines a tree.
 Another is when he is examining a hammer, and states, "Stop!
 It's time.
 To hammer things!"
-So dorky indeed.
+Dorky, but cute.

 Bandit Mook: Krampus and Splumonkeys.
 Krampus will take items only if the player has been "naughty" enough, while Splumonkeys will knock items out of the inventory onto the ground and take them.
 The player can take everything back from both only by killing them.